What is a Thyristor or Silicon Controlled Rectifier, SCR

 Thyristors are able to switch large levels of power are accordingly they used in a wide variety of different applications.
 Thyristors even finds uses in low power electronics where they are used in many circuits from light dimmers to power supply over voltage protection.

-The term SCR or silicon controlled rectifier is often used synonymously with that of thyristor - the SCR or silicon controlled rectifier is actually a trade name used by General Electric for them.
+The term SCR or silicon controlled rectifier is often used synonymously with that of thyristor - the SCR or silicon controlled rectifier is actually a trade name used by General Electric.

 The idea for the thyristor was first described by Shockley in 1950.
 It was referred to as a bipolar transistor with a p-n hook-collector.
 The mechanism for the operation was analysed further in 1952 by Ebers.